swongg/shopify-front-end-challenge/README.md

 # shopify-front-end-challenge

 ## About the project
-This is my submission to Shopify's Front End Developer Intern Challenge for summer 2022!
+This is my submission to Shopify's Front End Developer Intern Challenge for Summer 2022!
 Attached are the requirements for this project: https://docs.google.com/document/d/13zXpyrC2yGxoLXKktxw2VJG2Jw8SdUfliLM-bYQLjqE/edit#

 Some additional features I would like to point out are as follows: